Nachimak28/realtime-analytics-on-streaming-data/README.md

 ## Output

-## TODO

 ## Word of caution
 This is by no means a production level codebase and system design.
-If running locally, this system might slow down your computer even with 16 GB RAM, so be careful while deploying it.
+If running locally, this system might slow down your computer if multiple other applications are already running.

 ## Helpful links